 CSEA has asked us to consider furlough days in lieu of reductions in force as their contribution toward the districts' efforts to regain fiscal solvency.
 We estimate that the savings to the unrestricted general fund is roughly \$60,000 per furlough day.
 While we appreciate CSEA's recognition of the districts' financial status, and their efforts to problem solve, we have serious reservations about the use of furlough days.
 For one, we feel the use of furlough days is one size fits all approach to deal with budgetary problems.
-Rather than implement a uniform reduction in work days district-wide, we prefer to look at the operations of the districts' entire organizational capacity.
+Rather than implement a uniform reduction in work days district-wide, we prefer to look at the operations of the districts independently and then make systematic reductions that don't reduce the districts' entire organizational capacity.
 However, we want to commend CSEA for their willingness to problem solve and will continue to look for their input during this period of financial difficulty for the districts.